groupwhere/homeassistant-tivo/README.md

 Working functions:
 ```
-Channel up and down - uses previous and next track buttons
+1. Channel up and down - uses previous and next track buttons
+2. Power buttons
+3. FWD and REV
 ```

 Available but not integrated into gui, etc: